watermark

 Why Choose Loekalization?

-Meet Loek van Kooten, a 50-year-old Dutch gaming enthusiast who has been playing games daily since he was 10.
-From first-person shooters like Quake to MMORPGs like EverQuest, Loek spends at least 2 hours every day staying up-to-date with the latest developments in the gaming world.
+Meet Loek van Kooten, a passionate Dutch gamer with over 40 years of experience in the gaming world.
+From first-person shooters like Quake to MMORPGs like EverQuest, I’ve spent at least 2 hours every day staying up-to-date with gaming trends and the industry’s evolving standards.

-Frustrated by the countless poorly localized Dutch games, Loek left his full-time translation career to pursue a new mission: giving Dutch gamers the high-quality localization they deserve.
+Frustrated by poorly localized Dutch games, I left a full-time translation career to focus on delivering top-quality game localization.
+My goal?
+To give Dutch gamers the exceptional gaming experiences they deserve.
 And the results speak for themselves.